-Depending on the results of your surgery, you will have been prescribed between 5 and 18 treatments.
-You may have radiotherapy treatment daily or less frequently - your oncologist will discuss this with you and will also discuss if they wish to prescribe three further treatments at the end of your course.
-These 'boost' treatments will be to the area around your scar, where the lump was removed but these boost treatments are not usually required for patients who have had a mastectomy.
+Depending on the results of your surgery you will have been prescribed between 5 and 18 treatments.
+You may have radiotherapy treatment daily or less frequently - your oncologist will discuss this with you and will also discuss if they wish to prescribe 3 further treatments at the end of your course.
+These 'boost' treatments will be to the area around where the lump was removed.
+These boost treatments are not usually required for patients who have had a mastectomy.